Table of Contents

 There will be a $20.00 bank fee for any returned check.
 When the bank returns a check to the library, library staff will freeze the patron’s library account until payment is made on the amount of the returned check and the $20 surcharge.
 Payment must be made in cash, money order or certified check, at any branch of the library system.

 The Mercer County Library System believes in promoting access to resources and services.
 Services and resources developed in accordance with the library’s Mission and Roles statements are provided without fee to the library’s constituency.
 Fees may be imposed for auxiliary services beyond the library’s accepted roles, and/or as a measure for preserving services equity or curtailing excessive individual demand detrimental to the constituency at large.
 Fees are set periodically.
-Please see the Extended Use Schedule (Attachment A) for a complete list.
+Please see Attachment A: Fine & Fee Schedule for a complete list.

 Mercer County Library System assumes no responsibility for the consequences, including damage or other malfunction, to home, business, or personal electronic equipment of any type, as a result of using physical or electronic material obtained through the Mercer County Library System.